 A public prosecutor in Chile has announced he has opened an investigation into allegations of sexual harassment against a well-known film director.

-Nicolás López apologised on Monday in an online video following allegations from eight Chilean actresses in a magazine article on Saturday.
+Nicolás López apologised on Monday in an online video following allegations from eight Chilean actresses in an article in Sábado magazine on Saturday.

 Santiago prosecutor Manuel Guerra said he had ordered the opening of a "criminal investigation" into the magazine report, according to La Tercera newspaper on Tuesday.